Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 - When Indiana puts up more than 21.7 points, it is 2-2 against the spread and 2-2 overall.

-- This season the Hoosiers have turned the ball over 21 times, six more than the Boilermakers' takeaways (15).
+- This year the Hoosiers have turned the ball over 21 times, six more than the Boilermakers' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.